 That said, there is not much rib meat on a chicken.
 So, you won't ever go to the store and buy a package of this meat.
 However, you could easily find it sold attached to packaged chicken breasts.

-You can separate rib meat from chicken breasts, but the line of demarcation is not clear.
+You can separate rib meat from chicken breasts, but the line of demarcation is unclear.
 Thus, some of this meat is often attached to the breast when it is commercially processed and sold.

-And conversely, if a breast is being sold without a rib portion, it means there probably was some breast meat left on the ribs when the butcher processed it.
+• Conversely, if a breast is sold without a rib portion, it means there probably was some breast meat left on the ribs when the butcher processed it.

 Related Articles: